dthain/compilers-fa25/bminor.md

 - **Q: Can an integer have a leading negative/positive sign?**

-<s>A: Yes, and it's important later that this counts as a single
-token, and not as two separate tokens. `-10` and `+123` should scan as NUMBER.</s>

-A: To avoid parsing problems, the scanner should treat an integer as just a sequence of digits.
-In the parsing step, we will allow for a unary plus or minus to modify the integer.
+A: Yes, it can have a leading sign.
+However, we recommend that you treat this as two separate tokens like  `TOKEN_MINUS` `TOKEN_INTEGER` so as to avoid some parsing problems later on.

 ### Parsing